KBurst/BreadLayout/README.md

 </ContentPage>
 ```

+# Pull Request
+If you'd like to make an open-source contribution to this code base, you can submit a pull request for
+me to review (NOTE: You cannot push code directly to the `main` branch).

 # Issues & Inquiries
-If you'd like to report a potential bug with this layout or if you have suggestions for additional features you'd like to
+If you'd like to report a potential bug with this layout, or if you have suggestions for
-see from this layout, you can either create a GitHub issue or send an email to tlcherry189@gmail.com describing your concern
+additional features you'd like to see from this layout, feel free to submit a GitHub Issue for
-or bug report.
+me to address.